Now look, I really don't intend to sound no at all or even though I do.

 And it can be done, obviously.

-And you could do it with Obama too.
+And you could do it with Obama, too.

-In one sense, the other sense he does and is succeeding at it greatly, but in terms of his experience and knowing what to do, he doesn't have any idea.
+But in terms of his experience and knowing what to do, he doesn't have any idea.

 He doesn't have the slightest idea.